This site requires that JavaScript be enabled, but either your browser does not support JavaScript or it is disabled.

 Asharoken Garden Club

 Joan Hauser hammers a plaque into a winning garden in the Asharoken Garden Club's contest this summer.
-Photo by Irene Virag An article entitled "Asharoken Gardeners Take it to the Streets" was added to the Newsday website on September 17, 2008.
+Photo by Irene Virag An article entitled "Asharoken Gardeners Take it to the Streets" appeared in Newsday on September 17, 2008:

 The Asharoken program was started eight years ago by Joan Hauser...In the beginning, the program was confined to Asharoken Avenue, and everyone got a plaque.
 But like gardens, the program grew.
 This year, 53 homeowners in Asharoken, Eaton's Neck and Northport participated, and 31 gardens were recognized...